Presentation: Infant with congenital malformation and dysmorphism syndrome

 - Decide which of the panels best suits the needs of your patient or family.
 For congenital malformations and/or dysmorphism, there are a number of available panels, including:

-- R28 Congenital malformation and dysmorphism syndromes – microarray only: This should be considered if there are clinical features suggestive of a chromosomal cause (such as 22q11 deletion or Williams syndrome);
+- R28 Congenital malformation and dysmorphism syndromes – microarray only: This should be considered if there are clinical features suggestive of a specific chromosomal cause (such as 22q11 deletion or Williams syndrome).
+Where possible, the chromosomal disorder suspected should be specified on the test request form;

 - R27 Paediatric disorders: This should be considered if there are congenital malformations and/or dysmorphism.
 Testing of adults with congenital malformation and dysmorphism syndromes would also be appropriate under this clinical indication.
 Additional panels relevant to the patient phenotype can also be added.

-- Investigation for disorders of methylation may be appropriate in the following clinical presentations:
+- Investigation for disorders of methylation may be appropriate when there is a high degree of clinical suspicion of the following conditions:

 - R47 Angelman syndrome: methylation testing and multiplex ligation-dependent probe amplification (MLPA);